 Environments and Operations, 13th Edition, New York: Prentice Hall.

-of the World Economy, 5th Edition, London: Sage Publications.
+of the World Economy, 6th Edition, New York: The Guilford Press.

 - Fujita, M., P. Krugman and A.J.
 Venables (1999) The Spatial